1.6.0 W.I.P. male improvement

 John must put in a visible place, for example in game credits or in game license a statement like this one:

 "The 3d models A, B and C are generated using the open source tool “ManuelbastioniLAB” so A, B and C are derivative of the characters created by Manuel Bastioni (www.manuelbastioni.com) and are licensed under CC-BY 4.0.
-The alien morph, alien clothes and alien hair are created by John."
+The alien morph, alien clothes and alien hair are created by John and released under John's license."

 This is a good attribution, because Title, Author, Source, Changes and License are all noted.

-*The adapter license ("John's license" in this example) must respect the CC-BY "No additional restrictions" terms: You may not apply legal terms or technological measures that legally restrict others from doing anything the license permits.
+*Remember that the adapter license ("John's license" in this example) cannot restrict the freedom of CC-BY parts, because it must respect the CC-BY "No additional restrictions" terms: You may not apply legal terms or technological measures that legally restrict others from doing anything the license permits.
 (In particular see the section 2(5) and 3(a)(4) of the CC-BY 4.0).
 Also the CC requires the description of the custom changes and the parts added by you, as in the example above.

 1.4 Can I add license restrictions to models created with ManuelbastioniLAB, if I choose the CC-BY 4.0 option?